-□Aesthetics ☐Greenhouse Gas Emissions ☐ Public Services ☐ Agri culture & Forestry Resources ☐ Hazards & Hazardous Materials ☐ Recreation ☐ Air Quality ☑ Hydrology / Water Quality ☐ Transportation / Traffic ⊠Biol ogical Resources ☐ Land Use / Planning ☑ Tribal Cultural Resources ☑ Cultural Resources ☐ Mineral Resources ☐ Utilities / Service Systems □ Energy □ Noise □ Wildfire ⊠ Geo logy / Soils ☐ Population / Housing ☐ Mandatory Findings of Significance will be prepared.
-I find that although the propo COULD NOT have a significant effect on the object could have a significant effect environment, and a NEGATIVE DECLARATION at on the environment, there will not be a de by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLA de by or agreed to by the project proponent.
-I find that the proposed projec REPORT is required. t MAY have a significant effect on the envi ironment, and an ENVIRONMENTAL IMPACT impact on the environment, bu applicable legal standards, and t at least one effect 1) has been adequately 2) has been addressed by mitigation measu " or "potentially significant unless mitigated" analyzed in an earlier document pursuant to res based on the earlier analysis as described t it must analyze only the effects that remain significant effects (a) have been standards, and (b) have been a analyzed adequately in an earlier EIR or NE on the environment, because all potentially GATIVE DECLARATION pursuant to applicable er EIR or NEGATIVE DECLARATION, including ject, nothing further is required.
+□Aesthetics ☐Greenhouse Gas Emissions ☐ Public Services ☐ Agriculture & Forestry Resources ☐ Hazards & Hazardous Materials ☐ Recreation □ Air Q uality ☑ Hydrology / Water Quality ☐ Transportation / Traffic ⊠Biological Resources ☐ Land Use / Planning ☑ Tribal Cultural Resources ☑ Cultural Resources ☐ Mineral Resources ☐ Utilities / Service Systems ☐ Ener ву □ Noise ☐ Wildfire ⊠ Geol ogy / Soils ☐ Population / Housing ☐ Mandatory Findings of Significance will be prepared.
+I find that although the propose significant effect in this case becan A MITIGATED NEGATIVE DECLAR.
+I find that the proposed project in REPORT is required.
+I find that the proposed project in the propo OULD NOT have a significant effect on the envelopment of the could have a significant effect of use revisions in the project have been made aTION will be prepared.
+MAY have a significant effect on the environment of the country of n the environment, there will not be a by or agreed to by the project proponent. ment, and an ENVIRONMENTAL IMPACT "potentially significant unless mitigated" alyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures MENTAL IMPACT REPORT is required, but it i based on the earlier analysis as described I find that although the proposed project could have a significant effect on the environment, because all poter significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to appl standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including some project or mitigation measures that are imposed upon the proposed project, nothing further is required.